a-eleftheriou/PacManProject_group3/part2_report.md

 ## Bhavini
 I worked on the "Secure Sensitive Information" part of the project.
 I used .gitignore to exclude the .env file from future commits and removed it from Git tracking using git rm --cached.
 To prevent access to sensitive data in past commits, I ran git filter-branch to clean the repository history and remove all traces of .env.
 The cleaned branch was then safely pushed and submitted as a pull request for review.

+## Joshua
+I worked on updating the player to Pac-Man wherever necessary.
+This included all file contents and names.
+I used a command involving sed and grep to check for all file contents to update "player" to "Pacman."
+Some files weren't completely updated, which Antonios caught and then updated accordingly.
+A PR was made for review.